 Debra K. Liebert has served as a member of our Board since June 2015.
-Ms. Liebert served as a Principal of Domain Associates, LLC, a healthcare venture capital firm with an exclusive focus on life sciences, from 2007 to December 2019, and as a Managing Director from January 2014 to December 2019.
-Ms. Liebert previously served in various positions at CancerVax Corporation, Atairgin Technologies and Trega Biosciences.
+Ms. Liebert served as a Principal of Domain Associates, LLC, a healthcare venture capital firm with an exclusive focus on life sciences, from 2007 to December 2013, and as a Managing Director from January 2014 to December 2019.
+Currently, Ms. Liebert is an independent consultant to biopharma companies and serves as Chair on Board of Directors of Mispro Biotech Services.
+Previously, Ms. Liebert served in various positions at CancerVax Corporation, Atairgin Technologies and Trega Biosciences.
 Ms. Liebert received her B.S. degree in chemistry from Clarion University, her M.S. degree in pharmacology/toxicology from Duquesne University, and her M.B.A degree from University of California, Los Angeles.
 We believe that Ms. Liebert's over 35 years of scientific, strategic and management experience in the healthcare industry qualifies her to serve on our Board.

 Richard Pasternak, MD has served as a member of our Board since November 2019.
-He is currently a Clinical Professor at the Weill Cornell Medical College.
+He is retired as a Clinical Professor at the Weill Cornell Medical College.
 In 2019, Dr. Pasternak retired from Cerenis Therapeutics (now ABIONYX Pharma), a French publicly-traded company focused on developing treatments for cardiovascular diseases, where he served since 2011, most recently as Chief Executive Officer and Chair of the Board of Directors.
 He previously served as Vice President, Head of Cardiovascular Clinical Research, and Head of Global Scientific Affairs and Scientific Leadership, at Merck & Co. from 2004 to 2010.
 Prior to joining Merck & Co., he was the Director of Preventive Cardiology and Cardiac Rehabilitation at Massachusetts General Hospital, and an Associate Professor of Medicine at Harvard Medical School.
 Dr. Pasternak also serves on the Boards of Anthos Therapeutics and Magenta Medical Ltd. He previously served on the Boards of Essentialis Therapeutics and Haptocure Ltd., as well as several nonprofit organizations.
+He is a Venture Partner of Eckuity.
 He was also previously a senior advisor to Bay City Capital and Bridge Medicines.
 Dr. Pasternak received his BA and MD from Yale University, and completed his medical and cardiology training at Massachusetts General Hospital.
 We believe Dr. Pasternak's clinical, industry and management experience, including his experience serving on public company boards of directors, qualifies him to serve on our Board.

 Michael Tomsicek has served as a member of our Board since April 2019.
-Mr. Tomsicek has served as the Chief Financial Officer of CRISPR Therapeutics AG, a Nasdaq-listed gene editing company, since November 2017.
+Mr. Tomsicek served as the Chief Financial Officer of CRISPR Therapeutics AG, a Nasdaq-listed gene editing company, from November 2017 through October 2021.
 Prior to that, Mr. Tomsicek served as Chief Financial Officer of Abiomed, a Nasdaq-listed medical device company, from July 2015 to August 2017.
 Before that, he was Chief Financial Officer at Cubist Pharmaceuticals, Inc., a Nasdaq-listed biopharmaceutical company.
 He was at Cubist from August 2010 to January 2015, through the company's sale to Merck, and held a series of roles of increasing responsibility leading finance, investor relations and strategic sourcing.
 Prior to Cubist, Mike spent nearly eight years at General Electric Healthcare, ultimately as Chief Financial Officer of the global ultrasound business.
 Mike holds an M.B.A. and a B.S. in Engineering, both from the University of Wisconsin.
 We believe Mr. Tomsicek's management and industry experience, including his public company management experience, qualifies him to serve on our Board.